GavinNL/PseudoNix/README.md

 ## How It Works

 The PseudoNix::System acts like a fully contained Linux system and scheduler which can execute processes concurrently.
 A process is a coroutine which can be added to the system to be executed.
 The coroutines that are added to the system are not automatically executed.
 When `system.executeAll()` is called, each coroutine is resumed one at a time until all of them have been resumed.

 Coroutines run on a single thread by design in the order of their PID number.

 The coroutines provide a `input/output` stream which can be written to.
 This is simlar to the standard input/output streams, but instead of writing to the console, it writes to memory.
 This way the output of one process can be sent to the input of another, just like on Linux.

 ## Use Cases

 This library was built because I needed a way to interface with a custom CAD application I was building.
 I needed a shell interface where I could execute commands and probe information about the system.
 After add more and more features, I decided to turn it into its own library.

 ### Features

  - Bash-like shell interface
+ - Simple shell scripts
  - Define your own process coroutines similar to a linux process
  - Run your processes within the system's scheduler
  - Chain processes together `proc1 | proc2` just like in Linux